 Meaning of Performance Management

-Performance management is a systematic process that supervises and monitors the role of individual employee or departments to ensure that they meet and achieve the organizational objectives in an effective and efficient manner.
+Performance management is a systematic process that supervises and monitors the role of individual employees or departments to ensure that they meet and achieve the organizational objectives in an effective and efficient manner.

 It is a tool to make employees more productive and motivated to improve their skills and competencies.
 It is an ongoing process that begins with the job in hand and ends only after the employee leaves the organization.
 Performance management can be applied to individual employees or a team collectively.